learndog/wipdots/vim/setup.md

   "     mkdir ~/.vimrc_helpers/
   "     stow -t ~/.vimrc_helpers/ ~/dev/wipdots/vim/.vimrc_helpers  # Create symlinks in ~/.vimrc_helpers/

-  " TMUX
-  "     # See https://github.com/gpakosz/.tmux for oh my tmux (requires tmux 2.4)
-  "     # Or a basic simple config at https://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/
-  "     # This .vimrc saves Alt-a for tmux prefix (map as <M-a>)

   " Install Python with pyenv
   "     Your .bashrc or .profile may already contain the 'echo' content
   "     # Install pyenv and latest python version using github.com/pyenv/pyenv#installation